jameswritescode/atheme-ruby/README.md

 Some commands will return an object with additional methods on them depending if a parser exists for that command.
 [Parsers can be seen here](https://github.com/zaphyous/atheme-ruby/tree/develop/lib/atheme/parsers)

+## Testing

+In order to be able to generate VCR cassettes properly when testing (minus those that already exist!) you must run a local IRC server with Atheme with httpd and XMLRPC enabled (listening on `localhost:1234`).

 ## Contributing

 1. Fork it